Nursery / Early Years Centre

 Parents often ask how they can help at home.
 There are lots of ways; here are a few suggestions

-- We will be introducing the following sounds this half term – ‘s,a,t,p,i,n,m’.
-When a new sound is introduced, talk about the sound the letter makes and look for the letter together in their favourite books.
-Encourage them to ‘write’ the letter in the air using large movements; this will help them when they use a pencil to write the letter.
+- We will be introducing the following sounds this half term – ‘d,g,o,c/k/ck,e,u,r.
+When a new sound is introduced, talk about the sound the letter makes, try to find things around the house that begin with that sound and look for the letter in books and comics.

-- Talk with your child about what they have been doing at nursery, what they had for snack, what the story was about etc. Encourage them to look at you when they are talking and to listen as well as talk.
+- Talk with your child about things they have enjoyed doing at nursery.
+Encourage them to look at you when they are talking and to listen as well as talk.

-- Give your child plenty of opportunities to practice putting on their coats, socks and shoes independently.
-Please make sure that all outdoor clothing including shoes are clearly named.
+- Now that the weather is turning colder it is a good time for children to practice putting on their coats and shoes independently.
+Please make sure that all coats, hats, gloves and scarves are clearly named.

 Can you help?

-- Books, pictures, posters, DVD’s, relating to the topic
+- Books, DVD’s, posters relating to the topic

 Please make sure that items are clearly named so that they may be safely returned to you.